pilot2254/contrast-bot/IMPORTANT_INFO.md

    - No server-specific data isolation occurs
    - User balances/levels are the same in all servers

+6. **Command Type Verification**: Ensure that:
+   - All regular commands work as slash commands
+   - All developer commands work as prefix commands
+   - No command has both implementations
+   - Command deployment only registers slash commands

 ## For AI Assistants

 If you're an AI assistant helping with this project: